 - A general surgeon and orthopedic surgeon, who must be familiar with the basics of maxillofacial fracture care, in order to comply with the principles of treating facial fractures, as well as to be able to assess the patient’s condition, determine the group to which he belongs, and ensure that there is a reason preventing him from transferring if he belongs to the third group.

-- Oral and maxillofacial surgeon.
-Patients with facial injuries must be treated in a hospital with the participation of an maxillofacial surgeon.
+- Oral and maxillofacial surgeon, in which patients' facial fractures must be treated in hospital with the participation of an maxillofacial surgeon.